Diagnosis

 “Cancer.”

 A vast silence answers me.
 So large I fall inside it and think I hear an echo.
-I want to reach for him, to lock into his brown-eyed gaze beneath the hairline that sits like a dark rope over his eyebrows.
+I want to reach for him, to lock into his brown-eyed gaze beneath the hairline that sits like a dark rope above his eyebrows.
 I want to touch his angled chin, feel the stubble push back when I glide my thumb across.
 I want to lean against his solid body through the ether.

 “You there?”
 I ask.